Vanilagy/Marbleland/docs/api.md

 	missionInfo: Record<string, string>, // All the properties of the .mis file's MissionInfo element
 	dependencies: string[], // The list of files (assets) the given level depends on
 	playInfo: GameDefinition[], // Contains the definitions of the games the level can be played on
-	leaderboardInfo: ReducedLeaderboardDefinition[] // Contains the definitions of the leaderboards available for the level }
+	leaderboardInfo: ReducedLeaderboardDefinition[], // Contains the definitions of the leaderboards available for the level
+	// Visible to curators only:
+	curatorVotes: Record<number, boolean>, // All the votes cast by curators
+	curationScore: number, // Cumulative curator score
+	yourVote: boolean, // Your curator vote; true for upvote, false for downvote }
 ```